-Lastly, we introduce the QFIM when estimating Pauli expectation value which is the key ingredient of our applications in Sec. \ref{subsec:Pauli} and \ref{subsec:State}.
+Lastly, we introduce the QFIM for estimating Pauli expectation values, which is a key ingredient of our applications in Secs.~\ref{subsec:Pauli} and \ref{subsec:State}.
 Consider an $n$-qubit quantum state expressed in the Pauli basis as